 Lake-Geauga Habitat for Humanity includes all full-time and part-time wages from applicants taking ownership of a home.
 Lake-Geauga Habitat for Humanity also counts non-wage income from everyone in the household, including alimony/maintenance, child support, food stamps, pension, retirement, SSDI, SSI, survivor’s benefits, TANF, and wages.
 Lake-Geauga Habitat for Humanity does not count unemployment or financial aid.
 If you have any questions, please call (440) 226-3000, ext.
 101.

 List of Financial Documents

 Next, you will give us copies of your financial documents.
-Habitat will not take your originals or make copies for you.
+Lake-Geauga Habitat for Humanity will not take your originals or make copies for you.

-Someone from our Family Selection Committee will hold a home interview at your current residence.
+Someone from our Homebuyer Selection Committee will hold a home interview at your current residence.

 They will ask questions about your Willingness to Partner.